aanhlle/netflix-clone/README.md

 ## Credits

-For the approach to project:
+For the approach to this project:
 [trungk18/jira-clone-angular][trungk18]

-I referenced these projects below to learn about coding structure and might reuse part of HTML/CSS.
+I referenced the projects below to learn about project structure and might reuse part of HTML/CSS.
+Kudos to Th3Wall for his project.
-(Please note that I try to do all the Javascript coding logic on my own, because I consider this a valuable learning opportunity)
+(Please note that I try to do all the Javascript coding logic on my own, because I consider this a valuable learning opportunity.)
 [Th3Wall/Fakeflix][th3wall]

 ## License